taozhi8833998/node-sql-parser/README.md

 ### Get the SQL visited tables

-- get the table list the sql visit
+- get the table list that the sql visited
 - the format is **{type}::{dbName}::{tableName}** // type could be select, update, delete or insert

 ```javascript